LennartKoepper/concept-mapper/README.md

 concept-mapper is a web application designed to generate concept maps from various text sources using Large Language Models (LLMs).
 It enables users to extract structured knowledge from unstructured text and visualize it as a concept map.

 ## Features
-- **Flexible Input Options**: Accepts raw text, uploaded documents (PDF, TXT, MD, TEX), and web URLs for processing.
+- **Flexible Input Options**: Accepts raw text, uploaded documents (PDF, TXT, MD, TEX), and web URLs.
-- **Configuaration Options**: Users can configure the concept map generation process, see next Section.
+- **Configuration Options**: Users can configure the concept map generation process, see next Section.
 - **Concept Map Generation**: Uses OpenAI and Mistral LLM APIs to extract concepts and relationships.
-- **Graph Visualization**: Outputs concept maps in multiple formats (PDF, PNG, SVG, etc.) using [Graphviz](https://graphviz.org/).
+- **Graph Visualization**: Renders concept maps in multiple formats (PDF, PNG, SVG, etc.) using [Graphviz](https://graphviz.org/).
 - **Evaluation Metrics**: Includes the calculation of various graph-based metrics to assess the generated concept maps.
 - **Docker Support**: Provides containerized deployment for ease of use.